3 steps to becoming everyone’s favorite panelist

 Bonus Tip: Practice with a Coach

-These three steps will set you apart from most panelists out there.
+These three steps will help make you an audience favorite and set you apart from most panelists out there.
 There’s also enough information in this article to practice these steps on your own.
 But if you’d like more help, a speaker coach can be invaluable.

 Imagine working 1:1 with someone who’s completely focused on helping you grow your skills as a communicator.
 Not only is it much more fun than doing it on your own, but you’ll be amazed at how quickly you can improve!